johnshearing/beemocracy/Beemocracy2.0.md

           * This is because if it is determined that the solicitation misrepresents the facts then this will negatively impact the reputation invested in the digital signature.
           * So no matter if the scout is an individual, an organization, or an AI, the incentive is to provide accurate information.
       * Elite scouts, those ADA holders who have written 10 or more solicitations within the past 365 days, may serve on juries.
-        * Notice that as the scout stops writing, it is assumed that the scout has lost touch with the issues and may no longer serve at jury until they start scouting again.
+        * Notice that as the scout stops writing, it is assumed that the scout has lost touch with the issues and may no longer serve on a jury until they start scouting again.
         * This is very much the same as in actual honey bee society.
       * Scouts earn rank to decide proposals of greater importance to the community.
         * As scouts meet more and more of the criteria listed above they get to handle more and more types of cases and more and more important issues as they prove they are up to the tasks and ready to serve.